 - Ground cinnamon seems to top the list of the one ground spice every baker has on hand.
 What else you stock depends of what you like to make.
 For example you might like ground cloves, allspice, and ginger to go along with the cinnamon.
 (Think pumpkin pie.)
 If nutmeg is on your basic list, you should always buy it whole and grate it yourself right before you use it.
 A smart way to buy spices in in bulk: You're only getting a little at a time so they don't get stale and lose their flavor.

 - Ground spices are convenient, but for the absolute freshest flavors, you might explore grinding your own whole spices yourself using a mortar and pestle, a coffee grinder, or a microplane grater.
 To amp things up even more, toast the spices briefly before grinding.

 Get tips for the smartest ways to buy, store, and cook with spices.

-This is where your basic bakers’ pantry gets really personal.
+This is where your basic bakers' pantry gets really personal.
 Love chocolate?
-Keep it near you.
+Stock up.
 Want to start baking with matcha powder?
-It’s your new basic.
+It's your new basic.
 And so on.